nettings/tarot/README.md

 Also, since the actual writing has to be done as `root`, the web environment will only dump a magic trigger file to disk.
 The birth of this file is then picked up by a systemd `tarot.path` unit, which in turn activates `tarot.service`.
-It triggers a local handler process that has root rights.
+It triggers a local process [web/bin/tarot_handler](/web/bin/tarot_handler) that runs with root privileges.
 This handler reads the user's choices from the state object and gets to work.
 After it terminates, systemd will clear the magic trigger file.

-So while Eve could nuke all of Alice's hotplugged but unused devices easily, she will not be able to attack other devices.
+So while Eve could nuke all of Alice's hotplugged but unused devices easily, she will not be able to attack other storage.
+There is no real attack surface for privilege escalation.

 ### Debug mode
-You can pass ?debug to the URL to enable some debugging feature:
+You can pass `?debug` to the URL to enable some debugging features:
 * `/dev/zero` will be made available as an "image"
 * `/dev/null` will be made available as a card device for dry-run testing
-* a button to reset the session IP is added, to test session stealing
+* a button to reset the session IP, to test session stealing
 * a button to forget the session state and start over

 ### TODO
 * add verifcation of images after writing.
-* add feature to trigger a partprobe if lsblk fails to find new devices
+* implement partprobe if lsblk fails to find new devices
+* implement uploading of new images (and here comes the attack surface for privilege escalation)

 ### Kudos